Thursday, January 30, 2025

 The only part of Sherry that turned was her expression.
 “Okay, Alicia, I didn’t want to have to ask, but I’d like that explanation you promised.”

 Right.
-It wasn’t that the wrestler/office assistant wanted to keep her other coworkers in the dark so much as a desire to keep her two lives separate.
-Admittedly, that line had long ago been crossed and crossed again many times since.
-Perhaps Robert had been right; there was only ever one life.
+It wasn’t that the wrestler/almost-former office assistant wanted to keep her other coworkers in the dark so much as a desire to keep her two lives separate, but that line had long ago been crossed and crossed again many more times since.
+Perhaps Robert was right: there was only ever one life.
 How best to explain it?
-With the truth, probably.
+The truth, probably.
 Alicia cleared her throat and confessed, “I’m a pro wrestler.
 That's why my face is all,” she held up her hands to her visible bruises and cuts.
 "Like this."

-The dental assistant’s eyes popped wide open for a moment before a slight smile lifted her previously quite stern expression before turning to one of pleasant surprise.
-“OHHHH!
+The hygienist's eyes popped wide open for a moment before pleasant surprise lifted her previously quite stern expression.
+“Ohhhh!
 I was so worried!
 Why didn't you say anything?

 “I don't know.
-I was worried what people would think,” mumbled Alicia, plugging up the silence while she waited for the other shoe to drop.
+I guess I was worried what people would think,” mumbled Alicia, plugging the silence while she waited for the other shoe to drop.
 Another beat came and went.
 Nothing.
 “Don’t tell Dr. Pupe?”

 With a nod, a shrug, and an indifferent little smirk, Sherry answered, “Sure.”
 Oh, thought Alicia, somehow disappointed by the anti-climax.
 Good luck on your next,” Sherry whispered, “match,” before returning to full volume, “whenever it is!”